Who is the Oxford AHSN Accelerator programme for?

 The Oxford Academic Health Science Network (Oxford AHSN) gets innovation into clinical practice to improve patient safety, outcomes and experience, and generate economic growth through collaboration between the NHS, industry and universities.
 It covers a region of three million people living in Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire.

 The Oxford AHSN is part of the national AHSN Network, linked into a unique collaborative of expertise and experience, sharing best practice, and benefiting from a pipeline of emerging and proven solutions from around the country.

 Who are BioCity?

 BioCity’s mission is to enable entrepreneurs to meet the world’s healthcare challenges.
 To achieve this, a sophisticated infrastructure has been developed to provide the specialist ingredients entrepreneurs need to grow a successful high-tech business: skills development, funding, facilities and business support.
-Founded over 15 years ago, BioCity is the largest and most experienced organisation in the UK focussed on this field.
+Founded over 15 years ago, BioCity is the largest and most experienced organisation in the UK focused on this field.
 For the first time, BioCity brings their skills and expertise to the Thames Valley to develop businesses.